palico-ai/palico-ai/README.md

 ## 🛠️ Building your Application

-### Build your application with complete flexiblity
+### Build your application with complete flexibility
 With Palico, you have complete control over the implementation details of your LLM application.
 Building an LLM application with Palico just involves implementing the `Agent` interface.
 Here's an example:
 ```typescript
 import {